KTKarthick006/Ticket-booking-website/README.md

    SESSION_SECRET=your_session_secret
    ```

-   Replace the placeholder values with your actual PassportJS credentials.
+   Replace the placeholder values with your actual credentials.
 ### Installation
 1. Clone the repository to your local machine:
 ```bash